For Church Leaders

 (Does not apply to weekend retreats)

 Every Adult who attends camp during the summer must take a Child Abuse Prevention Training Course.
 If you can not attend your Church’s training you may take an online course here: .Ministrysafe (A $10.00 fee will apply) The Texas Baptist Camping Association has produced a training course that is free of charge to our camps.
 Please check with your group leader if this course will be available at your Church.
-This is not a online course and it must be taught in a group setting by your group leader.
-Your Leader may contact Mt. lebanon for a password to access these training materials and video.
+This is not an online course and it must be taught in a group setting by your group leader.
+Your Leader may contact Mt.
+Lebanon for a password to access these training materials and video.

 Every Adult who will be accompanying children at camp during the summer must have an annual Criminal Background check that is conducted by your Church.

 The child Protection curriculum provides our churches with a statewide uniform course that complies with the State’s mandated requirements.
 Each adult attending camp with children must complete a minimum of one clock-hour of training (total) addressing the following topics:

 - the definitions and effects of sexual abuse and child molestation.